sheaivey/rx5808-pro-diversity/README.md

 - New board design taking heat concerns into account.
 - SPI breakout on the advanced board.
 - Breakout rx5808 functionality into its own library.
+- Add racing band to have a total of 40 channels supported.

 ##Usage
 ####Screens